- February 15, 1974

-He was born on 15th of February 1974 in Waidhofen a der Thaya, in the district of Lower Austria.
+He was born on February 1974 15, in Waidhofen an der Thaya, in the district of Lower Austria.
 Interestingly, his first sport was cycling.
 He has competed in the BMX World Championship and in 1986 became a champion.
 He stayed involved in cycling even after he was established driver, formed his own team and even presented a limited edition of the high-quality mountain bikes.

 The same year, driving Joest’s Opel Calibra, Wurz spent a full season in the International Touring Car Championship and did relatively well, scoring points in the most of the races but he couldn’t score any top 5 finish.